dtsiki/quote-generator/README.md

 npm run dev
 ```

-Then open [http://localhost:3000](http://localhost:3000) to view to do in your browser.
+Then open [http://localhost:3000](http://localhost:3000) to view project in your browser.
 You can change port in config file.